cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 All elements in `<body>` are wrapped within `<div id="full">`, which we'll use later for a [flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes) powered layout.
 Using flexible boxes allows us to give Cytoscape.js 100% of the remaining space after our Skeleton-related elements are laid out.
-The [Skeleton](http://getskeleton.com/) framework is used again here to help with layout and appearance, so we'll again use the classes provided, such as `six columns`, 'row', and `container`.
+The [Skeleton](http://getskeleton.com/) framework is used again here to help with layout and appearance, so we'll again use the classes provided, such as `six columns`, `u-full-width`, `row`, and `container`.
+Like in Tutorial 3, the Font Awesome spinner is present, this time hidden by default (it will be unhidden when graphing activity starts after a button is clicked).
 The final element in our `full` flexbox is, as in every previous tutorial, the `cy` element which will hold our graph.

 # graph_style.css